ricardogonzalezgil/portfolio/README.md

 ## Programming Projects 🔢

 <a id="assigning-positions-in-blocks-of-repeated-elements-in-a-vector-a-performance-comparison-in-r"></a>
-### Assigning positions in blocks of repeated elements in a vector: a performance comparison in R.
+### Assigning positions in blocks of repeated elements in a vector: a performance comparison in R

 For the full exercise with code, visit this [link](https://ricardogonzalezgil.github.io/analysis-assign-positions-rep-elements-rgg/).